jnozzi/cocoadev.com/markdown/AuthenticatedNSStringWriteToFile.md

 ----

 Ah.
-In that case, you want the General/SecurityFramework and General/SecurityInterface.
+In that case, you want the SecurityFramework and SecurityInterface.
 You basically request permission to do something using the security framework (by displaying the authentication dialog) and use that elevated privilege to do something (like save to a file your user would otherwise not be able to access.
 Check out those two topics.
 There's a wealth of info out there to help you.

 ----